Chapter 8 : Always

 “Bennett, can’t you see that I’m busy here?”

 I narrowed my eyes as I felt my anger pulse inside of me like a living thing, temper steadily climbing higher and higher like a thermometer in mid-July.
-I hated this.
-I really did.
 Here I was, my pride and dignity in shambles at my feet, asking Potter for help, and he was rejecting me?
 I mean, it wasn't like I enjoyed asking people for help.
 Least of all from a Gryffindor.
 Least of all from Potter.

 We were in the Great Hall, sitting across from each other at our usual table.
-Potter had The Daily Prophet opened up in front of him, blocking me from view.
+Potter had The Daily Prophet opened up in front of him, blocking my face from his view.
 A bowl of half finished cereal sat by his elbow.
-His fingers were ink-stained, probably from writing (or starting, more likely) our DADA essay that was due on Monday.
+His fingers were ink-stained, probably from writing (or just starting, more likely) our huge DADA essay due on Monday.

 I stared at the newspaper in front of me, at the black and bold letters that jumbled together to form sentences and paragraphs, and sighed.
 This, I had a feeling, was not going to be easy.